laixintao/iredis/iredis/data/commands/xreadgroup.md

 This is how to understand if you want to use a consumer group or not:

 1. If you have a stream and multiple clients, and you want all the clients to get all the messages, you do not need a consumer group.
-2. If you have a stream and multiple clients, and you want the stream to be *partitioned* or *shareded* across your clients, so that each client will get a sub set of the messages arriving in a stream, you need a consumer group.
+2. If you have a stream and multiple clients, and you want the stream to be *partitioned* or *sharded* across your clients, so that each client will get a sub set of the messages arriving in a stream, you need a consumer group.

 ## Differences between XREAD and XREADGROUP